harrisonchung06/AI-Aimbot-Project/README.md

 ## Use Instructions:[^bignote]
 1. Install requirements in requirements.txt
-2. Install the included YOLOV7 model for player head positions
+2. Install the included YOLOV7 model
 3. Run the Free Fire Game on LDPlayer
 4. Run the included script
+5. Press the down arrow key to stop tracking
-5. Resize the Free Fire Game window until the center of the aim dot matches the detection window
+6. Resize the Free Fire Game window until the center of the aim dot matches the detection window
+7. Press the up arrow key to begin tracking
+8. Hover over the detection window and press the "q" key to stop the program

 ## Project Goals:
 * Track enemy player head positions on screen in real time with an object detection model